barbecuesteve/api-governance/technical-design.md

 An internally registered software system that produces or consumes APIs.
 Each has an owning team and contact for operational communication.
 Applications can publish APIs (as producers) and consume APIs (as consumers).
 Keywords, description, and tags make applications searchable in the Registry.

 **API Version**
 A specific version of an API using semantic versioning (SemVer).
+The `protocol` field identifies the API type: `openapi` (REST), `graphql`, or `asyncapi` (event-driven).
 Each has a lifecycle state (Draft, Published, Deprecated, Retired) that determines availability and governance rules.
 Major and minor versions tracked separately for policy enforcement around breaking changes.
 Release date provides audit trail.
 Description and tags improve searchability.
 Multiple versions coexist, allowing producers to introduce breaking changes in new major versions while maintaining backward compatibility.

 **Environment**
 A deployment target for API versions: development, testing, production.
 Each environment has different configurations, access controls, and quality gates.
 The attributes field stores environment-specific metadata (region, cluster, scaling policies).
 Subscriptions are scoped to environments, letting teams test integrations in non-production before requesting production access.